open-source-labs/Docketeer/README.dev.md

 <h2>Notes</h2>
 <h3>Deployment</h3>
-There is a makefile for easy deployment, just make sure to update the versions in it and the docker-compose then do 'make push-extension' and it will push everything for you.
+There is a makefile for easy deployment, just make sure to update the versions in it and the docker-compose then do 'make push-extension' and it will push everything to dockerhub for you.
 <h4>Last commit where Docketeer was browser based instead of an extension</h4>
 c927ee7835480fcfb815641b10f1ce98111af22a